Inspiring excellence in emergency medical care

 Submit a completed entry form to firstname.lastname@example.org with Photo Contest submission in the subject line.
 Each entry consists of a single digital image, an entry form requesting the photographer’s contact information and his/her description of the image including its location.

-PRIZE: The Winner of the CJEM Photo Contest will be announced at CAEP 2019.
-The winner will have their photo published on the cover of the July 2019 issue of CJEM and will receive a $100 CAEP credit.
+PRIZE: The Winner of the CJEM Photo Contest will be announced at CAEP 2020.
+The winner will have their photo published on the cover of CJEM and will receive a $100 CAEP credit.
 We reserve the right to use submitted entries of runners up as future covers.

 Penelope Gray-Allan Award

 This award recognizes a Humanities in Emergency Medicine article submitted to CJEM award in honour of CJEM‘s former managing editor, Penelope Gray-Allan.
 The paper should be no more than 1000 words.
 All of the submissions are judged by either the CJEM Senior Editorial Board (SEB), or a committee established by the SEB.

 - The award is open to any Royal College or CFPC emergency medicine resident in Canada.